 5. Combine divergence with any other price action setup

 Always combine a main price action strategy with divergence before trading it.
 Divergence, when traded alone, can make you lose a lot of money.
 We use divergence just as an indication, and hence when you combine it with any price action setup, we get a high winning percentage with a very little risk.

 The most common mistake people make while trading divergence is taking mid candle entries.
-I myself had done this a lot, years back when I was just a beginner in the forex market.
-I used to trade divergence and while doing so I most of the times made mid candle decisions.
-I won’t lie to you; it benefited me sometimes, but most of the times, I end up losing money.
-I used to feel that the divergence is about to form, and so, I used to take an entry.
+We ourselves had done this a lot, years back when we were just beginners in the forex market.
+We used to trade divergence and while doing so most of the times made mid candle decisions.
+It did benefit us sometimes, but most of the times, we ended up losing money.
+We would feel that the divergence is about to form, and so, we would take an entry.
 But the divergence used to get vanished most of the times.

 The same thing happens while trading divergence; most traders use it as an entry trigger and jumps into a trade as soon as they see a divergence.
 When the price doesn’t go in their favor, they get angry and frustrated and thinks the market or market makers are doing this.

 Treat divergence as an indication, not as an entry signal.